 First off, you need to change the way you see things if you actually want to experience abundance.
 As long as you’re caught in a frame of scarcity, you’re not going to attract abundance into your life.

-Use this table to reflect on your own life experience, and look at where you need to make some adjustments.
+Below are some examples of perceiving a situation through a frame of abundance vs a frame of scarcity.ย Use this table to reflect on your own life experience, and look at where you need to make some adjustments.

-Situation Abundance mindset Scarcity mindset
+Situation | Abundance mindset | Poverty mindset |

-You broke up with your partner You know that more amazing people will come into your life which opens up exciting new opportunities to find someone who you more deeply align with.
-You desperately hold onto something that has moved on, believing that you’ll never find anyone else like the person you were with.
+You broke up with your partner | You know that more amazing people will come into your life which opens up exciting new opportunities to find someone who you more deeply align with. | You desperately hold onto something that has moved on, believing that you’ll never find anyone else like the person you were with. |

-You were let go from your job You gained valuable experience which will help you find an even better job in the future.
-While you may be upset, you are looking forward to the new opportunities that this opens up in your life.
-You start worrying about not having a job, or not being worthy of a job.
-This leads to anxiety and stress as the future looks uncertain.
+You were let go from your job | You gained valuable experience which will help you find an even better job in the future.
+While you may be upset, you are looking forward to the new opportunities that this opens up in your life. | You start worrying about not having a job, or not being worthy of a job.
+This leads to anxiety and stress as the future looks uncertain. |

-You got some valuable information You want to share it with others and get their perspectives.
-If it helps them succeed, vicariously, you feel good.
-You want to keep it to yourself and avoid sharing it with other people.
-You had to find out yourself, why can’t they?
+You got some valuable information | You want to share it with others and get their perspectives.
+If it helps them succeed, vicariously, you feel good. | You want to keep it to yourself and avoid sharing it with other people.
+You had to find out yourself, why can’t they? |

-Analysis of your living condition The location is very central and in a great part of town.
+Analysis of your living condition | The location is very central and in a great part of town.
 The house is cozy.
-You have everything you need to live a comfortable life.
-The house is too small, old and noisy.
-You’re not in your ideal home by a long shot, and you won’t be fulfilled until you get it.
+You have everything you need to live a comfortable life. | The house is too small, old and noisy.
+You’re not in your ideal home by a long shot, and you won’t be fulfilled until you get it. |

-Working on an avocation You have a vision of what you can achieve if you put in the work.
-You realize that there is no reason why you can’t succeed, so you continuously work towards your dreams You believe there is way too much competition, and that only people who are extremely talented can make it.
-As a result you’re likely to give up, or never take it seriously in the first place.
+Working on an avocation | You have a vision of what you can achieve if you put in the work.
+You realize that there is no reason why you can’t succeed, so you continuously work towards your dreams | You believe there is way too much competition, and that only people who are extremely talented can make it.
+As a result you’re likely to give up, or never take it seriously in the first place. |

-Money is an advantage, it’s not a game changer.
 If you have a lot of disposable income, you can live a nice cushy life, but that’s not going to make you any happier.
-It’s important to value things that truly matter for your own growth, wellbeing, and wholeness.
+It’s important to value things that truly matter for your growth, well-being, and wholeness.

 Never forget that happiness is an internal condition.
 If you’re trying to buy happiness, you’re barking up the wrong tree.
 So please, do the inner work.
 Go inside, not outside, and you’re going to make your life a much better place to live.

 Life isn’t a get-rich-quick scheme.
 You need to work for it.
-And it’s the work that you put into your life that really makes it worth it.
+And it’s the work that you put into your life that makes it worth it.

 So instead of chasing money, focus on the process that is used to make money.
 As an example, if you’re a content creator or aspiring to be one, actually enjoy making content rather than trying to become successful through it.